 The bartender gave a customary smile- not like their prior one- and attended to customers waiting for their drinks.

 The writer spent the rest of the night drinking to oblivion and pretending to write.
 Early in the morning, they were woken up by the bartender.
-Frazzled, they let himself be lead out of the empty bar.
+Frazzled, they let themselves be lead out of the empty bar.
 Once outside, they turned around and banged on the locked door.
 The bartender gave a frustrated sigh and opened the door.

 “You forget something?”